janstrng/Evaluating-IoT-devices/Devices/Framework_2/Nedis_Camera.md

 | D.1.5 | The user is able to check the software version for the device (ETSI 5.3) | 2 | 1 |
 | D.1.6 | Everything enabled by default is necessary for the device (ETSI 5.6) | 3 | 2 |
 | D.1.7 | Every debug interface enabled is required, and can be disabled (ETSI 5.6) | 4 | 1 |
+#### Reasoning for value of implementation
+D.1.6: Two of the user decision had a default on.
+These were "Data analysis" and "Personalization".
+This is again not the most dangerous breaches, but can make the IoT devices slightly more vulnerable

 ### D2: Physical
 | Nr | Criterias | Value of consequence | Value of implementation |